 How do chargebacks work?

-When a cardholder disputes a charge made on their bank card, there’s a set of steps involved in handling it, with each major card scheme setting its own rules and procedure for doing so.
+When a cardholder disputes a charge made on their bank card, there’s a set of steps involved in handling it, with each major card scheme setting its own rules and procedures for doing so.
 These procedures protect cardholders from fraudulent charges, preventing them from being financially responsible for any unapproved withdrawal of funds.
 At the same time, the procedures give merchants the opportunity to overturn the chargeback through their acquirer, so long as they can provide evidence that proves the chargeback was wrongly raised by the cardholder.

 When a chargeback is initiated by the issuer, the payment amount in question is automatically moved from the acquirer to the issuer.
 Then, the acquirer receives the chargeback and provides the chargeback details to the merchant to decide whether they want to dispute it and recoup their lost revenue.

-In the meantime, the issuer keeps the received amount on hold, until the merchant’s timeframe for dispute expires prior to returning the sales amount to the cardholder.
+In the meantime, the issuer keeps the received amount on hold until the merchant’s timeframe for dispute expires prior to returning the sales amount to the cardholder.

 Common chargeback reasons